Updated: 2024-07-30

 Actionable Steps:

-• Leverage Predictive Analytics Tools: Investigate scheduling software with built-in predictive analytics that can identify potential gaps weeks or even months in advance based on historical and real-time inputs.
+- Leverage Advanced Analytics Tools: Investigate modern scheduling software equipped with predictive analytics.
+These tools can identify potential staffing deficits weeks or months in advance by processing historical and real-time inputs, enabling preemptive action.

 2. Optimising Internal Float Pools